Boating under the influence is a crime in Nevada. Specifically, it’s illegal to operate a watercraft

 |Lysergic acid diethylamide||

-Note that people face BUI charges no matter what kind of vessel they are driving, such as:
+Note that people face BUI charges no matter what kind of vessel they are driving.
+This includes:

 - jet skis1